-- 6.5.1 The layout as originally submitted proposed three parking spaces accessed directly off Ellis Grove.
-An amended layout now shows five parking spaces, perpendicular to the road and accessed from a point off Ellis Grove, located to the north east against the adjacent motor repair building.
-One of the parking spaces would be set aside for delivery vehicle or for use by disabled occupiers or visitors.
-The amount of parking provided is considered to be acceptable given the highly sustainable location of the development, in close proximity to a well-served public transport route (bus and tram) and to local services such as shops and other facilities.
-The site is also within convenient walking distance of Beeston Town Centre and to a wider range of facilities including health and leisure.
+- 6.5.1 The layout as previously submitted under 21/00349/FUL proposed five parking spaces accessed directly off Ellis Grove.
+The proposed layout shows 14 parking spaces, perpendicular to the road and accessed from a point off Ellis Grove, located to the north east against the adjacent motor repair building.
+Two of the parking spaces would be set aside for use by disabled occupiers.
+The amount of parking provided is considered to be acceptable given the highly sustainable location of the development, in close proximity to a well-served public transport route (bus and tram) and to local services such as shops on Chilwell High Road and other facilities and the increased level of parking provision is also considered to overcome concerns raised by the Planning Committee following the resolution to refuse the previous application (reference 21/00349/FUL).
+The site is also within convenient walking and cycling distance of Beeston Town Centre and to a wide range of facilities including health and leisure.
 A cycle store capable of accommodating up to 18 cycles is proposed, which would enhance opportunities for more sustainable modes of transport and reducing reliance on the private motor vehicle. - 6.5.2 The access has been sited away from the approved access into the care home site, so as to avoid conflict.
-Conditions relating to details of a Construction Method Statement to be agreed (so as to avoid public nuisance on the highway); provision of parking and turning areas prior to occupation (and retention thereafter); surfacing; and provision of widened footway are to be imposed in order to protect highway safety.
+Conditions relating to details of a Construction Method Statement to be agreed (so as to avoid public nuisance on the highway); provision